 This list contains podcasts for those learning various elements of the Japanese language.
 Even if we only know a few words and Japanese characters, such as Hiragana, Katakana, and Kanji, or have some initial conversation skills, this can be helpful.

-For the beginner’s Japanese podcasts listed below, you will need some of the materials you have been provided with for your studies.
+For the beginner’s Japanese podcasts listed below, you will need some of the materials provided for your studies.

 6. Sakura Tips